PDF 272 KB

 The associated SA Health Hand Hygiene Guideline (PDF 223KB) summarises best practice for healthcare workers in the clinical setting.

-For information regarding the use and selection of alcohol-based hand rubs, refer to the ACSQHC Australian Guidelines for the Prevention and Control of Infection in Health Care.
+For information regarding the use and selection of alcohol-based hand rubs, refer to the ACSQHC's Australian Guidelines for the Prevention and Control of Infection in Health Care.

-The following fact sheets have general information on the appropriate use of gloves in healthcare.
+The following resources have general information on hand hygiene, the appropriate use of gloves in healthcare and how to support environmentally sustainable infection prevention and control practices:

 Click on the below images to download the relevant poster.